-e.
+d.
 Implications for travel and attending events

-If you are planning to travel abroad, please read the Appendix at the bottom of this information sheet.
-This will help you to decide whether to take part.
+If your child is planning to travel abroad, please read with them the Appendix at the bottom of this information sheet.
+This will help them to decide whether to take part.

-13. What are the advantages of taking part?
+14. What are the advantages of taking part?